-Consistent with these considerations, after review of all relevant transactions and relationships between each Director, or any of his or her family members, and the Company, the Adviser, or of any of their respective affiliates, the Board has determined that each of Ms. Bradford and Messrs.
-Andrews and Nestor qualifies as an Independent Director.
+Consistent with these considerations, after review of all relevant transactions and relationships between each Director and Director nominee, or any of his or her family members, and the Company, the Adviser, or of any of their respective affiliates, the Board has determined that each of Ms. Bradford and Messrs.
+Andrews, Nestor, Wright and LeeKong qualifies as an Independent Director.
 Each Director who serves on the Audit Committee is an Independent Director for purposes of Rule 10A-3 under the Securities Exchange Act of 1934, as amended (the "Exchange Act").